Kuri-DLQ/kuri/README.md

 # Prerequisites
-1. Install the AWS Command Line Interface -- must be up-to-date and configured.</br>To install the AWS CLI see instructions: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html.</br>To configure the AWS credentials:
+1. Install the AWS Command Line Interface -- must be up-to-date and configured.</br>To install the AWS CLI, see instructions: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html.</br>To configure the AWS credentials, see below:

 ```console
 $ aws configure